LONDON EAR festival of contemporary music

 (for the remaining 3 works)

-Ensemble pieces may be for any three or more of the instruments in one of the mixed ensembles:
+Ensemble pieces may be for any three or more of the instruments in either one of the two mixed ensembles, but not combining players from different ensembles:

 Ensemble ö!: flute/pioccolo/alto flute; clarinet (Bb)/bass clarinet; violin; viola, ‘cello; piano.